 After developing and pilot testing the treatment, Dr. Diamond received a larger grant from the National Institute of Mental Health (NIMH) for a more definitive evaluation.
 Sixty-six families participated and were randomly assigned to ABFT or Enhanced Usual Care (EUC).

-People who received ABFT were more likely to stay in treatment (65%) than those who received EUC (6%).
-Assessments done 24 weeks after the baseline assessment revealed that suicidal ideation declined more among teens who received ABFT than EUC.
-Eleven percent of teens in the ABFT group made subsequent attempts compared with 22% of teens who received EUC.
-Both groups showed decreased depression over the course of treatment, though ABFT showed a somewhat quicker decline.
+Those receiving ABFT were more likely to stay in treatment (65%) than those who received EUC (6%) Assessments done 24 weeks after the baseline assessment revealed that suicidal, ideation declined more among teens who received ABFT than those who received EUC.
+Both groups shoed decreased depression over the course of treatment, though ABFT showed a somewhat quicker decline.

 -Attachment Based Family Therapy (ABFT) shows promise for suicidal teens and their families

 -An adaptation of ABFT for LGB teens also shows promise as an effective family intervention

 -In many instances family balance can be accomplished with treatments such as ABFT and sustained efforts by family members and trained family therapists

 Associate Professor, College of Nursing and Health Professions

 Grant Title: Development of a Family-Based Therapy for Depressed and Suicidal Adolescents